 For large scale or more complex blocking decisions, it's best practice for the agent to reach out to PingAccess for a decision.
+Learn more in the RHEL agent configuration page.

 • Version 1.5.2 - September 2021

 - Added an option to override the default X-Forwarded-Host header with a specified header. - Version 1.5.1 April 2021